Fairblock/docs/docs/glossary.md

 ## C

-### cApp (Confidential Application)
+### Confidential Application (cApp)

-A cApp is a confidential application built using Fairblock's infrastructure.
+A confidential application, or cApp for short, is built using Fairblock's infrastructure.
 Developers can create cApps to leverage Fairblock's encryption capabilities, ensuring that sensitive data within the application upholds confidentiality and security as per a developers design. cApps can be built on FairyRing, an EVM, or any other independent chain itself.
 External chains, AKA not FairyRing, integrate with FairyRing for dynamic confidential computing.

 ### Confidential AI